BestTimesToVisit.com Logo

 culture

-Be mindful of personal space, especially on crowded public transport during peak hours.
-While Hong Kongers are generally polite, a little patience and awareness go a long way.
-Also, remember to use two hands when giving or receiving anything, like business cards or gifts, as a sign of respect.
+Be mindful of personal space, especially during peak hours on public transport or in crowded markets like Temple Street.
+While Hong Kong is generally a polite society, a gentle nudge is more common than a loud apology.
+Also, remember to use two hands when giving or receiving business cards or gifts as a sign of respect.

 packing